WORLD LITERATURE I (ENG 251)

 destiny and why a hero must act as he does.
 Support your comments with examples from both

 texts.
-(Worth double credit if very thoroughly developed and well-done.) |
+(Worth double credit if very thoroughly developed and well-done.

-| Read the Book of Job (71-82) and compare/contrast Job's
+Read the Book of Job (71-82

 vision of the unknowable God with Arjuna's vision of Krishna's totality.
 Do you see